Concordium/concordium.github.io/source/mainnet/net/mobile-wallet-gen2/faq.rst

 .. dropdown:: Can I access my wallet on multiple devices with the secret recovery phrase?

     Yes.
 At the moment, you can access your wallet using |mw-gen2| and the Browser Extension Wallet (link) if you have a secret recovery phrase.
 You can recover your wallet in a device that uses either of these.
 Be aware that any names you have given to identities and accounts are **specific to the device**, so if you have used special names for them, they will not appear when you recover the wallet on another device.
 You can :ref:`edit the account name<change-mw-acct-name>` and :ref:`edit the identity name<change-mw-id-name>`, if desired.
+Also, only addresses for your own account are added to the address book.
+Other addresses cannot be recovered.
+So you must add those manually.

     It is also important to note that if, for example, you add an account on one wallet that is recovered on two devices in parallel (from the same recovery phrase), nothing is dynamically updated across wallets from the same recovery phrase except balances.
 To get updates such as a new account or new identity, it is necessary to :ref:`recover<recover-wallet>` from your recovery phrase again.

+.. dropdown:: Can I use my secret recovery phrase to restore my accounts in third party wallets?

+    At the moment Concordium identities and accounts are only supported in Concordium Wallets.

+.. dropdown:: I have a secret recovery phrase from another wallet.
+Can I use that in my Concordium Wallet?

+    Reusing a secret recovery phrase in multiple wallets is not recommended, as it increases the risk of having all your wallets compromised.
+However, if your secret recovery phrase is a 24 word BIP-39 phrase, you can use that to make a wallet recovery in the Concordium Wallets.
+The wallet will not recover anything, but it will set your wallet up with the secret recovery phrase, and from there you can request a new identity and accounts.